brycewang-stanford/statspai/CONTRIBUTING.md

-# Contributing to pyEconometrics
+# Contributing to StatsPAI

-We welcome contributions to pyEconometrics!
+We welcome contributions to StatsPAI!
 This document provides guidelines for contributing to the project.

 ## 🤝 How to Contribute